TheChilledDude/text-adventure-game/README.md

 In grade 10, the user chooses between 2 subjects:
    - History
    - Physics

-   -
-If they choose History, they then choose whether to accept an AP English offer:
+If they choose History, they then choose whether or not they'll accept an AP English offer due to their proficient essay writing ability:
    - yes
    - no